Anamikamahi18/portfolio/README.md

 🌐 My Portfolio Website

 A modern, responsive personal portfolio website built with React.js, Tailwind CSS, and JavaScript.
-Deployed on Netlify / Vercel with CI/CD integration.
+Deployed on Vercel with CI/CD integration.

 🚀 Features